eneroh/librenutri/README.md

 # librenutri
-A phone fitness application, utilizing the openfoodfacts api and Kotlin to provide a free and opensource alternative to myfitnesspal
+A phone fitness application, utilizing the openfoodfacts api and Kotlin to provide a free and opensource alternative to MyFitnessPal